gaikwadshital16/Cloud-Computing-Pedagogical-Initiatives-Mini-Project--2026-2027/README.md

 ### 2. Create Your Project Folder

-In that folder PPT, Report(softcopy + hardcopy), Source Code
+In that folder PPT, Report(softcopy + hardcopy), Source Code and student Photos